LarryGensch/SwiftDefaults/README.md

 # Future Directions (ideas)

-* Prevent "shadowing" `Value` types: Keep a list of existing `Value` key and the `ValueType` used for each.
-Reuse existing `Value` objects rather than allowing

-* Add support for allowing multiple observers
+* Add support for allowing multiple observers.
 # Installation

 This was never intended to be a standalone framework, but it currently works as such.